ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2RC2:

+ * Interactable.isHovering now correctly reports hovering when a hand is over it.
+There is a new associated field Interactable.hoveringHand.

+ * RenderModels should no longer throw an error on immediate reload.

+ * Added the SteamVR_Behaviour component to the Player prefab in the Interaction System so it's easier to set it's DoNotDestroy value.

+ * Fixed an issue with skeletons complaining that they were getting called too early.
+Initial action updates now happen a frame after SteamVR_Input initialization.

+ * Normalized the behaviours of the throwables in the Interaction System sample scene to do what their description says they should.

+ * Fixed an issue with TeleportArea throwing errors without a Teleport component in the scene.

 Changes for v2.2RC1: